 I became moderately famous in Minnesota as the co-founder of an ISP called Gofast.net and one of the people who popularized the Internet back in the mid-90’s.
-I’m also one of the geeks who registered a few one-word domain names and got involved with ICANN as a result.
-These days I help Marcie restore 500 acres of driftless-area habitat.
-During the COVID years, I’ve also been helping musicians rehearse and perform together over the Internet.
+I’m also one of the geeks who registered a few one-word domain names (who knew where that would wind up) and got involved with ICANN as a result.
+These days I help Marcie restore 500 acres of Driftless Area habitat in Wisconsin (Prairie Haven).
+During the COVID years, I’ve also been helping musicians rehearse, perform and produce over the Internet.

-My background tended toward managing large-scale technology and information systems initiatives and leading non-profit sector development efforts.
-A few highlights include: founding a community radio station (WORT-FM), Managing Associate at what is now called PwC, and Associate Vice President of Finance (and Controller) at the University of Minnesota.
+My background tended toward managing large-scale technology projects and leading non-profit sector development efforts.
+A few highlights include: starting a community radio station (WORT-FM – Madison, WI), co-founding the National Federation of Community Broadcasters (NFCB), successfully opposing “frac sand” mining in in our Wisconsin county (FracSandFrisbee), doing cool complicated projects as a Managing Associate at what is now called PwC, and falling in love with that “Internet” thing as Associate Vice President of Finance (and Controller) at the University of Minnesota.

 I graduated from Grinnell College with a Bachelors Degree in Economics, and received a Masters in Business Administration from the Johnson Graduate School of Management at Cornell University.